ankit27kh/QOSF-screening-task/README.md

 * Plots folder contains results obtained for layers -> 1 to 10
 * accuracy_scores_comparison.png contains accuracy scores from all 10 cases
 * fidelity_result_comparison.png contains fidelity from all 10 cases
+* 10param.pkl contains the trained parameters from the 10 layer case
+* other_input_states.png contains fidelity values when other states are provided as input
+* other_input_states.py is the file for checking results on other states.

 # Description